 The decision to visit Ganapati on Friday night was a last minute one, largely based on reading this review and finding out it was but a ten minute walk from our flat.
-I called ahead and managed to snap up the very last table for two at 9.15 – an encouraging sign that they are nice and busy.
-The restaurant is a small, cosy space, situated behind Peckham Rye Station with a tiny garden out back where we waited beneath the shadow of magnificent towering banana trees.
+The restaurant is a cosy space, situated behind Peckham Rye Station with a tiny garden out back where we waited beneath the shadow of magnificent towering banana trees.
 The menu is also reassuringly small, changes every six weeks and focuses on ‘home-style’ cooking.

-Chris’s choice, the vegetarian street snacks was also excellent, consisting of two Mysore Bonda (spicy potato balls fried in chick pea batter) and Parippu Vadai (ground chana dal with ginger, curry leaf and green chilli).
-The beautifully crisp outer layers encased an explosion of spices within, which just danced around the mouth and made us both ravenously hungry for our main courses – you couldn’t ask more from a starter.
+The vegetarian street snacks were also excellent, consisting of two Mysore Bonda (spicy potato balls fried in chick pea batter) and Parippu Vadai (ground chana dal with ginger, curry leaf and green chilli).
+The beautifully crisp outer layers encased an explosion of spices within, which just made us both ravenously hungry for our main courses – you couldn’t ask more from a starter.

-I was a bit disappointed to see that all main dishes come with plain boiled rice ‘unless otherwise stated’ as I generally just eat bread with my curry but it turned out the portions were small and actually rather welcome anyway.
-We chose the Aleppey Fish Curry – sea bream fillet cooked in a tomato based sauce which was a little more subtle then we anticipated and if I’m honest, a tad disappointing.
+We then chose the Aleppey Fish Curry – sea bream fillet cooked in a tomato based sauce -which was, if I’m honest, a tad disappointing.
 There was very little of the advertised heat and it was walking a bit of a fine line between subtle and bland.
 That said, it was still gobbled up earnestly and I again appreciated the generous sprinkling of curry leaves.

 Our second main course was the Malabar Prawn Curry (we were clearly in a fishy mood), which came with an excellent thoran and lemony pickle.
-The sauce was well spiced with predominant flavours of coconut and fennel although unfortunately the prawns were rather on the mushy side, which leads me to think they may have been frozen.
+The sauce was well spiced with predominant flavours of coconut and fennel although unfortunately the prawns were rather on the mushy side.
 Overall, the mains didn’t quite measure up to the high standards set by the starters.

-A special mention must defnitely go to Ganapati’s parathas though, which are so flaky and buttery and delicious and probably the best I have ever eaten.
+A special mention must defnitely go to Ganapati’s parathas though, which are so flaky and probably the best I have ever eaten.
 They are also the only bread on the menu, which is a good thing because it saves me from ever having to feel bad for not trying anything else.

 I have a feeling the vegetarian dishes are what Ganapati does best and I think next time I will largely stick to them, perhaps trying one meat curry just to make sure.
 I really wanted to try the curd rice and okra curry with green mango and I’ve already scheduled a revisit with some mates to do exactly that.
 I am thrilled to have discovered a local restaurant like Ganapati, a hugely welcome relief from the numerous Indian places in East Dulwich, none of which have ever struck me as particularly unique.
 If there are any opinionated East Dulwicher’s out there who disagree – do let me know.